pandastrail/wordcloud/README.md

 # wordcloud
-A WordCloud from a JobCloud, or a very short project on Web Scraping, Regular Expression and Data Visualization.
+A WordCloud from a JobCloud, or a very short exercise on Web Scraping, Regular Expressions and Data Visualization.

 ## Description
-When looking for open job positions, the online source to go is the website [jobs.ch](https://www.jobs.ch/de/) in the german part of Switzerland.
-To play a bit with web scraping, text parsing and data visualization I wanted to create a wordcloud from the text in the open job positions that were found giving a keyword on the search field of the website.
+When looking for open job positions, the online source to go in the german part of Switzerland is the website [jobs.ch](https://www.jobs.ch/de/).
+To play a bit with web scraping, text parsing and data visualization I wanted to create a wordcloud based on the text in open job positions that were found giving a keyword on the search field of the website.

-After looking at the HTML and CSS elements using the amazing Chrome inspector I found really quick where were the links needed to parse and retrieve the relevant text.
+After looking at the HTML and CSS elements using the amazing [Chrome Inspector](https://developers.google.com/web/tools/chrome-devtools/) I found really quick where were the links needed to parse and retrieve the relevant text.
 That usually reflects a well structured website, easy to inspect and debug.
-After writing down a simple strategy it was just a matter of setting up the loops and transforming strings.
+After writing down a simple strategy it was just a matter of setting up the loops and transforming the strings.

 ## Requirements
 Everything is done with the well-known Python modules [requests](https://docs.python.org/3/library/urllib.request.html), [beutifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), [regex](https://docs.python.org/3/library/re.html), [wordcloud](https://github.com/amueller/word_cloud) and [matplotlib](https://matplotlib.org/), inside a [Jupyter Lab notebook](https://github.com/jupyterlab/jupyterlab).